Cheapest Cell Phone Plans in Canada (2025)

 Our Take

-Public Mobile, a brand owned by Teuls, offers its Public 6 GB prepaid plan for $23 monthly.
-The Public Mobile website boasts 5G access, but this is not available when you choose its lower-cost plans.
+Public Mobile, a brand owned by Telus, offers its Public 3 GB prepaid plan for $22 per month.
+The Public Mobile website boasts 5G access, but this feature is not available when choosing its lower-cost plans.

 Pros